[Previous page From 1600-1700] [You are now on a page filed as: Timelines - From 1500-1600] [Next page Timelines - From 1400AD to 1500]

 1539: Maritime history: Orellan's voyage down the Amazon River.

-1538: Flemish cartographer Gerard Mercator publishes
+1538: Flemish cartographer Gerard Mercator publishes his map of

-of unknown extent, terra incognita.
+unknown extent, terra incognita.

 1537: Maritime history: Pedro Nunes discovers the Loxodrome.